SunilVeer/SQL-Queries-2/README.md

 # SQL-Queries-2

 ## The relational schema for the Academics database is as follows:
+(Foreign keys are marked with *)
-DEPARTMENT(deptnum, descrip, instname, deptname, state, postcode) Primary key ACADEMIC(acnum, deptnum*, famname, givename, initials, title) PAPER(panum, title)
+DEPARTMENT(deptnum, descrip, instname, deptname, state, postcode) Primary key is deptnum ACADEMIC(acnum, deptnum*, famname, givename, initials, title) Primary key is acnum PAPER(panum, title) Primary key is panum AUTHOR(panum*, acnum*) Primary keys are panum, acnum FIELD(fieldnum, id, title) Primary key is fieldnum INTEREST(fieldnum*, acnum*, descrip) Primary keys are fieldnum, acnum
-AUTHOR(panum*, acnum*)
-FIELD(fieldnum, id, title)
-INTEREST(fieldnum*, acnum*, descrip)
-Primary keys are underlined and foreign keys are marked with *.

 ## Some notes on the Academics database:
 ●  	An academic department belongs to one institution (instname) and often has many academics.
 An academic only works for one department.